Symptoms of Depression in Teens

 Listen for comments like “I’m not good at anything,” “No one likes me,” or “I always mess up.”
 These thoughts can be red flags, especially when paired with other symptoms.

 If your gut says something is off, trust it.
 You know your child best.
 When in doubt, reach out.
-A therapist trained in counseling teenage depression can help you sort through what’s typical, and if your teen might benefit from extra support.
+A therapist trained in teenage depression can help you sort through what’s typical, and if your teen might benefit from extra support.

 Counseling for Teens in St. Louis

 At Bud to Bloom Play Therapy in St. Louis, we specialize in working with teens who are experiencing depression, anxiety, or just feeling stuck.
 We know teens need a space where they feel respected, not talked down to.
-A space where they don’t have to perform or explain every little thing.
-A space where they can just be.
+A space where they don’t have to perform or explain every little thing; a space where they can just be.

 We believe that connection is the foundation for healing.
 That’s why our first goal is always to build trust and safety, without rushing into “fixing” or deep emotional conversations before a teen is ready.